razaalikarimi/flight-booking-app/README.md

 A simplified Flight Search & Booking app (React + TypeScript + Redux Toolkit + Node.js + MongoDB + JWT).

-> **Status:** Local-ready.
-Run the backend + frontend, seed the DB, and use the provided Playwright script to generate screenshots automatically (or take them manually).

 ---